Eric Lacroix

 Eric Lacroix (born July 15, 1971) is a Canadian former professional ice hockey player.
-Lacroix played eight seasons in the National Hockey League (NHL) for the Toronto Maple Leafs, Los Angeles Kings, Colorado Avalanche, New York Rangers and Ottawa Senators.
-He is the son of former Colorado Avalanche president Pierre Lacroix and has worked in various management positions within the Avalanche.
-He currently is a studio analyst for the Colorado Avalanche on Altitude Sports and Entertainment.
+He played eight seasons in the National Hockey League (NHL) for the Toronto Maple Leafs, Los Angeles Kings, Colorado Avalanche, New York Rangers and Ottawa Senators.
+He is the son of former Colorado Avalanche president Pierre Lacroix, and has worked in various management positions within the Avalanche.
+He is currently an analyst for the DNVR Avalanche podcast.

 Playing career

 Lacroix was selected in the 7th round, 136th overall in the 1990 NHL Entry Draft by the Toronto Maple Leafs.
 He then played two years of collegiate hockey with St. Lawrence University of the ECAC.
-Lacroix made his professional debut with Maple Leafs American Hockey League affiliate, the St. John's Maple Leafs before appearing in his first NHL game with the Leafs in the 1993–94 season.
+He made his professional debut with Maple Leafs American Hockey League affiliate, the St. John's Maple Leafs before appearing in his first NHL game with the Leafs in the 1993–94 season.

 Lacroix enjoyed his most successful stint in the NHL with the Colorado Avalanche, posting a career high 18 goals, 18 assists and 36 points in the 1996–97 season, as the Avalanche fell just short of defending their Stanley Cup title.

 On February 13, 1999, Lacroix was traded from the Los Angeles Kings to the Rangers for Sean Pronger.
-On March 1, 2001, Lacroix was traded from the Rangers to the Senators for Colin Forbes before ending his professional career at 472 NHL games after the conclusion of the 2000–01 season.
+On March 1, 2001, he was traded from the Rangers to the Senators for Colin Forbes before ending his professional career at 472 NHL games after the conclusion of the 2000–01 season.